pantsel/konnect-platform-ops-demo/README.md

 The demo environment is configured with [MinIO](https://min.io/) serving as a Terraform backend, and [HashiCorp Vault](https://www.vaultproject.io/) utilized for the secure storage of credentials and sensitive information.

 In addition, the demo environment includes an example of Kong State file management, as part of an APIOps workflow.
+[Keycloak](https://www.keycloak.org/) is utilized as an IDP for the example APIs OIDC configuration.

 The Continuous Integration/Continuous Deployment (CI/CD) process employs the execution of [GitHub Actions](https://github.com/features/actions) locally through the utilization of [Act](https://github.com/nektos/act).